 The more believable story is that the members of the band have spent countless hours writing great melodies mixed with hard rock guitars and have played show after show singing them to audiences.
 Their sound has been compared to the Foo Fighters, Jimmy Eat World, and Smashing Pumpkins.

 Hell bent on bringing real rock ‘n’ roll back from the brink, City and The Sea is a force of nature.
 Lead singer Nick Cino is equal parts Dave Grohl and Chris Robinson, projecting a melodic and strong vocal style usually hidden behind a mane of hair.
 Jon Daly is the boy wonder on lead guitar – honoring the indie styling of St. Vincent mixed with the riffs of Led Zeppelin, never going on stage without a pair of Chuck Taylors on.
 Dave Marini is the magic man on bass, born a Leo, and founder of the International Bass Academy of Awesomeness.
-And behind the skins is the man with the mohawk, Joe Piccolo, the hardest hitting drummer in the Hammer, channeling the ability and dynamics of John Bonham.

 “Venture/Trouble” – the new double A-Side from City and The Sea is more of a mission statement than a pair of songs.
 “Venture” is the stadium-ready rocker, kicking off with a distorted riff before breaking into a chorus even Noel Gallagher wished he’d written.
 “Trouble” is the pop song, the ass-shaker, already becoming a live favourite.
 Both songs showcase the band’s ability to write incredibly catchy tunes with heart and a quick punch to the gut.
 The guitars are loud but the harmonies are sweet.